KOSEC-LLC/BYOVD-Research/Safetica/README.md

 - This Proof-of-Concept corresponds to the vulnerability detailed in the KOSEC blog [SAFETICA Kernel Privilege Bypass Vulnerability](http://www.kosec.io/2025/11/01/safetica-byovd.html)
 - The vulnerability has been reported through CERT prior to publication
+- **Update (Feb 16, 2026):** Safetica has responded and confirmed that they have since patched the vulnerability.
+Users should upgrade to versions **11.26.19, 11.29.8, 10.5.150**, or newer.
+We appreciate Safetica’s professional and rapid response once the communication gap was closed.

 **Affected versions (as tested):**
 - Version [11.11.4.0] - SHA-256: `70bcec00c215fe52779700f74e9bd669ff836f594df92381cbfb7ee0568e7a8b`